keraton/Functional-Gherkin/README.md

-# Functional Gherkin
+# Stateless Gherkin

-> Functional Gherkin is like gherkin but with the possibility to return a value
+> Stateless Gherkin is like gherkin but with the possibility to return a value

 ## Gherkin improvement